Kr-Upendra/Edyoda-Assignment/README.md

 # Edyoda Assignment

-An Assignment from Edyoda to make a pricing webpage using ReactJS.
+An Assignment from Edyoda to make a pricing webpage using ReactJS and CSS.